Bainsbe/unifyiq/unifyiq/retrieval/slackbot/README.md

     4. App Token - Navigate to Basic Information under Settings section of unifyiq app.
 Add an app level token with `connections:write` scope
        <br>![App Token](/resources/images/app_token.png)<br>
-8. Update these in ~/unifyiq.ini
+8. Update these in the UI when creating slack connector

-## Steps to interact with UnifyIQ SlackBot
+## Steps to interact with UnifyIQ SlackBot (Needed only for dev env. in laptop)

 1. Run the following command to start the slack SocketMode server
     ```commandline